platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 ### Environment sync

-When you [sync an environment](/glossary.md#sync), the source environment's disk size is automatically allocated to the target environment.
+When you [sync an environment](/glossary.md#sync), the target environment's disk size may be smaller that the source environment's disk size.

+In this case, {{% vendor/name %}} automatically allocates the source environment's disk size to the target environment.
-This is to ensure that there's enough disk space on the target environment for the synchronization to succeed.
+This ensures that there's enough disk space on the target environment for the synchronization to succeed.

 ## Resource billing